Skip to main content

 Observation

-I noticed the 108-byte destination buffer plus 16 bytes of saved frame pointer and return address meant I needed at least 124 bytes to guarantee a crash, so sending 140 bytes via nc would reliably trigger sigsegv_handler and print the flag.
+The 108-byte destination plus 16 bytes of saved frame pointer and return address means at least 124 bytes are needed to guarantee a crash.
+Sending 140 over nc reliably triggers sigsegv_handler and prints the flag.

 Pipe 140+ bytes into the remote service.
 Answer the first prompt with a single character, then send the long string.
 The crash triggers sigsegv_handler which writes the flag to stderr.